i-shivamsoni/airdrop-archive/_posts/2025-05-13-Solana-Name-Service.md

 Eligibility based on snapshot taken at 23:59:59 UTC on April 30, 2025:

-### Domain Holders
+1. Domain Holders:
    - Held a .sol domain name
    - Set a primary .sol domain
    - Special categories: 9, 99, 999, 10k, 100k domain holders
    - Top 50 buyers by volume

-### Community Members
+2. Community Members:
    - Solana communities (including monkedao.sol and pyth.sol subdomain holders)
    - $FIDA token holders
    - Active SNS ambassadors

-### Note: Domain Resolution Issues
-Some domains may not resolve properly if:
+Note: Some domains may not resolve properly if:
 - Listed for sale and in escrow
 - Managed by sub-registrar and in escrow
 - Recently linked to new unverified wallet